Hip pain and hip instability from weak hip muscles

 The muscles of the hip and attachments to the pelvis

-A September 2022 paper in the medical journal Radiographics (5) discusses the common problems of hip, and pelvic tendon tears and pathology.
-The also discuss the challanges a radiologist may have in reading the MRI correctly.
+A September 2022 paper in the medical journal Radiographics (1) discusses the common problems of hip, and pelvic tendon tears and pathology.
+The also discuss the challenges a radiologist may have in reading the MRI correctly.
 The authors write: “While the imaging findings of pelvic tendon injury mirror those at (other) body sites, radiologists may be less familiar with tendon anatomy and pathologic conditions at the pelvis.”
 The authors then explain the muscle attachments at hip and pelvis: